The banyan tree has become a common feature of Hawaii’s landscape, however, it's not native to the islands.

 The Future: Become a Banyan Tree or a Smaller Bonsai Tree

-People love the beauty of the Banyan Tree, and now, with The Living Urn's biotree urn you can become a Banyan Tree or a smaller Bonsai Tree after you pass.
+People love the beauty of the Banyan Tree, and now, with The Living Urn's biotree urn you can become a Banyan Tree or a smaller Bonsai Tree with an indoor urn after you pass.
 Family and friends can visit your beautiful and enduring banyan tree memorial for generations to come!
-Simply order The Living Urn then visit your local nursery to pick up a small banyan tree, or another small tree, plant or flowers of your choice, to plant with your cremains and The Living Urn!
+Simply order The Living Urn then visit your local nursery to pick up a small banyan tree, or another small tree, plant or flowers of your choice, to plant with your cremains and tree pod!
 Alternatively, plant a bonsai tree in our new Bonsai Urn indoors!